NVIDIA/cutlass/README.md

 See the [Quick Start Guide](/media/docs/quickstart.md) to get started quickly.

+# What's New in CUTLASS 2.1

+CUTLASS 2.1 is a minor update to CUTLASS 2.0 adding:

+- [Planar complex GEMM kernels](/examples/10_planar_complex/planar_complex.cu) targeting Volta and Turing Tensor Cores
+- BLAS-style API to launch kernels compiled into the [CUTLASS Library](/media/docs/quickstart.md#cutlass-library)

 # What's New in CUTLASS 2.0

 CUTLASS 2.0 is a substantial refactoring from the previous version, intended to offer: